farihaferdous-sudo/3D-Castle-Defense/README.md

 Resource system (Gold) – Earn gold for each enemy killed.

 Castle repairs – Spend gold to repair castle walls.
+Press ‘g’ to buy HP in exchange of 5 golds for each HP.

 Diplomacy Features (White Flag system)

-White flag raising – Press a key to raise a flag (draw a white rectangle/pole).
+White flag raising – Press ‘f’ key to raise a white flag.
+The flag can be used a maximum of 5 times.

 Temporary ceasefire – Enemies respect the flag and pause for 10 seconds.
+The player can clear the enemies surrounding the castle meanwhile by shooting at them.

 Healing during the flag – Castle slowly heals while the flag is up (but enemies regroup).